 We have retained all rights to develop and commercialize CK-2017357, ispinesib, SB-743921 and GSK-923295.
 We currently do not have a strategic partner for these drug candidates.
 We are relying on GSK to complete its Phase I clinical trial for GSK-923295.
 We expect to rely on one or more strategic partners or other arrangements with third parties to advance and develop each of CK-2017357 and other compounds from our skeletal muscle contractility program, ispinesib, SB-743921, GSK-923295 and our smooth muscle myosin inhibitors.
-However, we may not be able to negotiate and enter into such strategic alliances or arrangements on acceptable terms, if at all.
+However, we may not be able to negotiate and enter into such strategic alliances or arrangements on acceptable terms, if at all, or in accordance with our planned timelines.

-We rely on Amgen to conduct preclinical and clinical development for omecamtiv mecarbil for the potential treatment of heart failure.
+We rely on Amgen to conduct non-clinical and clinical development for omecamtiv mecarbil for the potential treatment of heart failure.
 If Amgen elects to terminate its development activities with respect to omecamtiv mecarbil, we currently do not have an alternative strategic partner for this drug candidate.